Welcome to Ms Boychuk’s grade three/four class

 - Students are expected to eat their own lunch – no exchanging with others.

 - Students who eat lunch at school are expected to stay seated at their designated spot.
 If talking, they need to use a small voice (“low flow”).
 Students are expected to respect lunch supervisors and to behave appropriately at all times (even when there is no supervisor in the classroom).

-- After eating, each student must: return lunch container to backpack in locker, wash desk, clean floor, tuck in chair and leave indoor shoes on chair.
-Sweaters that will not be worn outside are stored in lockers.
+- After eating, each student must: return lunch container to backpack in locker, wash desk, clean floor, tuck in chair and leave indoor shoes in locker.
+Sweaters that will not be worn are stored in lockers.

 - It is important that lunch bags and leftover food go home each night.
 We like to keep our school and classroom smelling fresh and do not want to attract insects and rodents. 🙂

 - Students who cannot follow these expectations will be asked to make alternate lunch arrangements.

 - I ask that invitations to parties and distribution of gifts to select friends happen outside of school hours.
 If invitations must be handed out at school, I ask that students please do so when those who are not invited are not around.

 - I understand that students need to make choices about who to invite to parties and at the same time do not want anyone to feel left out because he/she did not receive an invitation or special gift.
 Thank you for understanding!